Process Optimisation in the Mining Industry

 Historically, Marropino’s tantalum recovery was relatively poor.
 Typically less than 50% of tantalum contained in the mine’s ores was recovered, with the remainder either left in waste dumps or lost during processing.
 As a result, Glasgow University was commissioned to undertake a project to assist Noventa to improve its tantalum recovery from the Marropino mine.

 The project involved the Hunterian Museum along with the Schools of Geographical and Earth Sciences (GES), Chemistry, and Physics and Astronomy (P&A).
-Crucial metrology and analytical support was provided by the Imaging Spectroscopy and Analysis Centre (ISAAC) in GES, Kelvin Nanocharacterisation Centre (KNC) in P&A, and X-ray diffraction facilities in Chemistry.
+Crucial metrology and analytical support was provided by the Geoanalytical Electron Microscopy and Spectrocopy centre (GEMS) in GES, Kelvin Nanocharacterisation Centre (KNC) in P&A, and X-ray diffraction facilities in Chemistry.

 This multi-disciplinary collaboration allowed Glasgow University to offer a broad spectrum of ‘in-house’ specialist expertise and analysis to address synergistically Noventa’s difficult challenge.